chotchki/feophant/README.md

 [comment]: # (Diagram made in AsciiFlow!)

+Need to get this restructure completed and stop letting the code base be broken.

 **Path to 0.8**

 Add support for defining a primary key on a table.
 This implies the following functionality: